How to Engage on Emotional Tweets?

-You may have experienced in your life something similar and can strongly relate to the emotion expressed by the author in his/her tweet.
-Hence, you can share back your own experience with him/her.
+You may have experienced something similar in your life and can strongly relate to the emotion expressed by the author in their tweet.
+Hence, you can share back your own experience with them.

 – My dog, kids…make me feel the same way

-– My daughters and I also enjoy taking pictures of the delicious meal we eat
+– My daughters and I also enjoy taking pictures of the delicious meals we eat

 – What a beautiful place.
 I also feel at peace in the mountains.
 Where is it?

 – I tried xyz and it’s so useful.
 Thank you

 – You’ve done a great job at….